Brad Nessler: NBA and college basketball

 From 2002 to 2004, Nessler was a broadcaster for the NBA, including calling the 2003 NBA Finals.
-During this particular period, Nessler was accused (particularly by Richard Sandomir of The New York Times) of not knowing game strategy well, lacking rhythm and enthusiasm in his game call, not bringing out the best in his partners (i.e. Bill Walton and Tom Tolbert), too often ignoring the score, and tending to stammer.
+During this particular period, Nessler was accused (particularly by Richard Sandomir of The New York Times) of not knowing game strategy well, lacking rhythm and enthusiasm in his game call, not bringing out the best in his partners (i.e., Bill Walton and Tom Tolbert), too often ignoring the score, and tending to stammer.

 Starting in 2006, Nessler had provided play-by-play for SEC games on Super Tuesday and Thursday Night Showcase, alongside Sean Farnham or Dick Vitale (and formerly Jimmy Dykes) and sideline reporter Heather Cox.
-He also covered Saturday afternoon games for ESPN during the regular college basketball season, and previously appeared on ABC.
+He covered Saturday afternoon games for ESPN during the regular college basketball season, and previously appeared on ABC.